emeb/f303k8_nucleo/README.md

 Test to try Clang vs GCC

 ## What's this all about?
-In a recent lengthy and contentious thread over on a mail list I'm on there emerged an assertion that GCC is crap for embedded ARM programming and anyone who's serious about good performance should be using Clang.
+In a recent lengthy thread over on a mail list I'm on there emerged an assertion that GCC is crap for embedded ARM programming and anyone who's serious about good performance should be using Clang.
 And not just any Clang, but the versions from Apple/ARM/etc which apparently have some sort of sekrit sawce that the free version doesn't.
 Now I've been using the Gnu ARM Embedded version of GCC for all my Cortex Mx development for the last decade or so (keeping up with the quarterly releases) and I've had no complaints, but I'm willing to entertain that there's something better so I tried to get some simple STM32F3xx stuff compiling w/ Clang.

 I found  a description here: